Sash windows double glazing

 When we remove sashes to fit in new glazing, we also check pulleys and replace them if required.
 We also straighten sash joints while doing other restoration work on wooden frames and sashes.

-To properly prepare wooden windows for safely accommodating the additional weight of your glazing upgrade, we provide all the services you need, including sash windows repair.
+To properly prepare wooden windows for safely accommodating the additional weight of your glazing upgrade, we provide all the services you need, including sash windows refurbishment.

 When we fit new vacuum glazing we repair box sash window frames and sashes because rot is a very common issue in historic windows.